MtGambelOak/PitchParse/tutorial.md

 For whatever reason, most of the frequency data does not contain these words very often (perhaps because they are parsed into individual words).
 Changing the setting `Get all words regardless of frequency or appearance in deck?` to `Y` is a way to get all of them to display, but there are a lot.

 Unfortunately, I do not know of any way to tell if a word is going to be a "regular" compound noun with one accent, or a noun like this with multiple!
 Even yojijukugo can be part of either category, and long compound nouns like `第一次世界大戦` can also be of either category.
 This is yet another thing to just be aware of and watch out for, but I wouldn't let it keep you up at night.

+# Hiragana & Katakana words
+`hiragana and katakana words.txt` contains exactly what you would expect.
+## Hiragana Words
+These are mostly just sorted together as there isn't necessarily another place to put them.
+However, there are a few patterns here to take into account.
+Specifically, [Onomatopoeia (擬音語) and Mimetic Words (擬態語)](https://onomatoproject.com/list.html) (which often are written in Hiragana only) seem to have patterns (that I've noticed, I have no official source for these being hard and fast rules).

+ - Reduplication words like `わくわく` have a downstep on the first mora.
+This sometimes depends on if they are being used as adverbs or adjectevial nouns: take `ふわふわ  (副)1,(形動)0` for example.
+ - I'm not sure if there is a term for these types of words, so I'll call them `り` onomatopoeia.
+These words always end with `り`, and if the word is four mora long, have a `っ` or `ん` for the second mora.
+Examples include `ばっちり`, `ぼんやり`, `にこり`.
+The downstep is always on the second to last mora, but can also be on the last mora if it is a 3 mora long word.
+Words like `あんまり` may appear to be an exception, but I don't believe this word is an Onomatopoeia or Mimetic, so I'm not sure if this counts.

+There are likely even more patterns, as I have noticed something with `っと` words.
+But I'm not as confident these patterns exist, so I won't talk about them in depth here.

+A good amount of the outputted hiragana words fall under these categories, so all the ones that are not exceptions to these patterns can be ignored.
+Many remaining words are just hiragana only versions of other words that are included in the frequency/accent data for whatever reason, meaning those don't really need to be worried about here as well.
+In the end, mostly a few odd grammatical and miscellaneous words remain - I have not seen any patterns here, but there's few enough to make memorizing them easy.

+## Katakana Words
+This section might as well have been callen loanwords, as well, the vast majority of katakana words are just loanwords.
+In any case, there's mostly one thing to look out for in these words; most follow the "-3 rule", dictating the downstep is on the third to last mora, if there is one at all.
+Quite often, the third to last mora is a "special sound" that can't hold the accent however, so it's often pushed one more forward in the word making it even earlier!
+Words in the output that violate this rule should be tagged:

+`デジタル  1 irregular downstep  freq 2197`
+There are a lot of loanwords however, and so there are still a lot of exceptions.
+Really, it just depends on what words you think you're ever going to use in a conversation, and how often you want to use loanwords in the first place.
+Many of these words, even ones  reported as occurring somewhat frequently such as `フェスティバル`, have natural Japanese equivalents, and I'm a bit surprised the frequency data seems to favor so many of these words, as I don't recall hearing them often.

+There are comparatively few accentless words here, I think the important ones can be manually memorized fairly straightforwardly.

+Lastly, note that some words in the output will be flagged with `irregular ー pair`.
+This has to do with the fact that Dogen states many 3 mora katakana words ending with a long vowel have an accent on the second mora - but I found this to not often really be the case.
+I believe he may have meant that these kind of words are more likely to violate the -3 rule, rather than these kind of words *usually* being pronounced such a way.
+I included it just in case, but I would just ignore these flags.